 The Direct Attributable (DA) portion of the Surface Transportation Block Grant Program (STP) funds are designated by the FAST Act for use by Transportation Management Areas.
 By agreement between the Capital Area MPO and NCDOT, a portion of these funds is flexed for MPO transportation planning.
 STP-DA funds are used to fund major emphasis areas through studies as described in the main UPWP document.
-A total of \$2.125 million of STP-DA funds
+A total of \$2.375 million of STP-DA funds are programmed in the FY 2023 UPWP.

-Federal (STP-DA) funds: \$ 1,700,000

-Local Match (20%): \$ 425,000
+Federal (STP-DA) funds: \$ 1,900,0002,100,000 \$ 525-475,000 Local Match (20%): Total:

-Total: \$ 2,125,000